Christian Marriage Counseling: Faith-Based Counseling for Couples

 Who are Christian marriage counselors?

 Various types of mental health professionals, clergy members, and other professionals may be able to provide Christian guidance on marital concerns.
 However, it can be important to know the difference between licensed marriage counselors and faith leaders, who may or may not have the training to conduct marriage and family counseling.
+Your choice of counselor could heavily impact the overall counseling experience.

 Clergy members and other faith leaders

 Many clergy members provide guidance—including marital advice—to congregation members as part of their duties.
 Sometimes, faith leaders have the expertise and qualifications to administer professional, evidence-based marriage counseling to couples, but this isn’t always the case.
-For certain relationship or mental health concerns, a minister or priest may refer a couple to a licensed professional.
+For certain relationships or mental health concerns, a minister or priest may refer a couple to a licensed professional.

-Faith-based marriage and family counselors
+Christian faith-based marriage and family counselors

 Marriage and family therapy is a discipline centered around enhancing relationship functioning through various techniques.
 Often, a Christian couples counselor is a marriage and family therapist who has a personal and, in some cases, professional training background in Christianity.
 Some marriage and family therapists are former clergy members, while others are practicing Christians who provide professional counseling as their career.